tez-capital/docs.tez.capital_content/en/tezbake/tutorials/failover-procedure.md

 - [ ] Backup computer with TezBake installed (but not started)
 - [ ] Backup TezSign device or Ledger (not authorized for baking)
+- [ ] For TezSign: cloned SD card or restored `data/tezsign` folder ready for the backup device
 - [ ] Document your baker's public key hash (tz1/tz2/tz3/tz4 address)
 - [ ] Know your current block level (check [TzKT](https://tzkt.io))